nicho810/XIAO-PowerBread/README.md

 - **Arduino Code**: Modify or remix the project using the provided Arduino source code.
   - This code is built on top of freeRTOS from the Arduino Pico SDK.
 It has 4 tasks:
     - Task for reading current sensors (INA3221).
-    - Task for reading dial value from A2 pin of XIAO.
+    - Task for serial communication.
-    - Task for updating data to LCD.
+    - Task for data update to LCD.
     - Task for handling dial functions, such as changing the rotation of the UI.

 - **Bin File**: For XIAO RP2040 users, download the precompiled bin file and flash it via UF2 for quick setup.